Wind-WindKids/winding/samples/sophieandwind/frost.md

 they’d planned to ski.
 But after the fall, the mood wasn’t there.

-They still went, but took it easy,
+They still went to the mountains, but took it easy,
 wandering snowy streets, lingering in warm cafés,
 breathing the thin, bright air.